handlebar-larry/Queue_CTL_CLI/README.md

 # --- General ---
 port 6379
 logfile "redis.log"
-⚠️ Important: You must change the dir path to an absolute path on your machine.
+c.
+Critical Step: You must change the dir path to match the absolute path to the redis-data folder on your own machine.

-Find the correct path by navigating to the redis-data folder and running pwd.
+Find your path by running pwd inside the redis-data folder.

-Update the line to: dir /your/absolute/path/to/queuectl/redis-data
+Update the line: dir /your/absolute/path/to/queuectl/redis-data 🏃 How to Run

-🏃 Running the System
-This system needs two distinct processes running.
-You will need three terminal sessions.
+The system requires two separate, long-running processes.
+You will need 3 terminals open.

-Terminal 1: Launch Redis
+Terminal 1: Start the Redis Server
-Start Redis from the project directory to load the correct persistence configuration.
+You must start Redis from the project folder so it uses the included redis.conf file.
+This makes your data persistent.

-Bash

-# Navigate to the queuectl project folder
+# Make sure you are in the queuectl project folder
 cd /path/to/queuectl

-# Start Redis with the local configuration
+# Start Redis using the local config
 redis-server ./redis.conf
-Terminal 2: Launch the Workers
+Terminal 2: Start the Workers
-In a second terminal, start your worker pool.
+In a new terminal (also in the project folder), start your worker pool.

-Bash

 cd /path/to/queuectl

-# Start 3 background worker processes
+# Start 3 worker processes in the background
 queuectl worker start --count 3
 Terminal 3: Use the CLI
-You can now manage your queue from any terminal.
+Now you can enqueue and manage jobs from any terminal.

-Bash

 # Enqueue a new job
 queuectl enqueue '{"id":"job1", "command":"echo Hello World"}'

 # Check the queue status
 queuectl status
-📖 CLI Command Guide
-Here is a complete list of all available queuectl commands.
+📋 Command Reference
+Here are all the commands supported by queuectl.

 Manage Workers
-queuectl worker start --count <n> Launches <n> background worker processes via PM2.
+queuectl worker start --count <n>

-Bash
+Starts <n> worker processes in the background using PM2.
+If workers are already running, this will restart them with the new count.

-queuectl worker start --count 4 queuectl worker stop Performs a graceful shutdown and removes all running workers from PM2.
+queuectl worker start --count 4 queuectl worker stop

-Bash
+Gracefully stops and removes all running workers from PM2.

 queuectl worker stop
+queuectl logs

-queuectl logs Tails the live logs from all active workers directly to your terminal (Ctrl+C to exit).
+Streams the live logs from all running workers directly to your terminal.
+(Press Ctrl+C to exit).

 Manage Jobs
-queuectl enqueue <jobJson> Enqueues a new job.
-The JSON payload must include a command.
+queuectl enqueue <jobJson>

-Bash
+Adds a new job to the queue.
+The JSON string must contain a command.
+You can optionally pass id and max_retries.
+If max_retries is not provided, the value from queuectl config is used.

-# A simple job
+# Simple job
 queuectl enqueue '{"id":"job-echo", "command":"echo Hello"}'

-# A job with a specific retry limit
+# Job with a custom retry limit
 queuectl enqueue '{"id":"job-fail", "command":"ls /badpath", "max_retries": 2}'
+queuectl status

-queuectl status Displays a high-level overview of all job states (Pending, Processing, Completed, etc.).
+Shows a high-level summary of all job states (Pending, Processing, Completed, Failed, etc.).

-queuectl list --state <state> Retrieves a list of all jobs in a given state.
+queuectl list --state <state>

+Lists all jobs in a specific state.

-States: pending, processing, completed, dead, retry
+States: pending, processing (active), completed, dead (failed), retry (delayed)

-Bash

-queuectl list --state completed queuectl list --state dead queuectl job status <jobId> Fetches detailed information and history for a specific job.
+queuectl list --state completed queuectl list --state dead queuectl job status <jobId>

-Bash
+Checks the current state and detailed info for a single job, including timestamps and results.

 queuectl job status job-echo
+Manage the Dead Letter Queue (DLQ)
+The "DLQ" is the queue for dead (or failed) jobs.

-Manage the Dead Letter Queue (DLQ) queuectl dlq list Shows all jobs that have permanently failed and are in the DLQ.
+queuectl dlq list

+Lists all jobs that have permanently failed (exhausted all retries).

-queuectl dlq retry <jobId> Resubmits a specific job from the DLQ back into the pending queue.
+queuectl dlq retry <jobId>

+Moves a specific job from the DLQ back into the pending queue to be retried by a worker.

 Manage Configuration
-queuectl config set <key> <value> Saves a setting to the .queuectl.config.json file.
+queuectl config set <key> <value>

+Saves a setting to the .queuectl.config.json file.
+This is currently used to set the default maxRetries for new jobs.
-Bash

-queuectl config set max-retries 5 queuectl config list Displays all current settings from the .queuectl.config.json file.
+queuectl config set max-retries 5 queuectl config list

+Shows all current settings from the .queuectl.config.json file.